The physics of superconductor-ferromagnet hybrid structures: Proximity Effect

 The next source of the difference between $\xi_1$ and $\xi_2$ can be associated with the presence of domain walls in the F film.
 To support this assertion, Bakurskiy \textit{et al.}~\cite{edsgcl.43018830220150101} analyzed a multilayer SIFS structure composed of a superconducting electrode (S), an insulator (I), and a ferromagnet–superconductor (FS) bilayer as the upper electrode.
 The F film was assumed to exhibit a domain structure in which adjacent domains possess antiparallel magnetization vectors and are separated by atomically sharp walls oriented perpendicular to the SF interfaces.

 It was shown that the ratio

 monotonically increases from zero at $\gamma_{BW} h = 1$ to the corresponding value for a single-domain SIFS junction in the limit $\gamma_{BW} \rightarrow \infty$.
-Here, $\gamma_{BW} = \gamma_B W / 2$, $h = H / \pi T_C$, $\Omega = \omega / \pi T_C$, and $W$ is the domain width.
+Here $\gamma_{BW} = \gamma_B W $/ 2, $h = H / \pi T_C$, $\Omega = \omega / \pi T_C$, and $W$ is the domain width.
 The suppression parameter $\gamma_B = R_B A_B / (\rho_F \xi_F)$, where $R_B$ and $A_B$ are the resistance and area of the domain-wall interface, respectively, and $\rho_F$, $\xi_F$ are the resistivity and coherence length of the F layer.

 From Eqs.~(\ref{xicL}) and (\ref{ratio}), it follows that the characteristic length scale of the oscillations of superconducting correlations in the F layer can vary over a wide range, whereas the damping scale is fundamentally limited by the exchange energy $H$.
 The latter typically exceeds $\pi T_{c}$ even in dilute ferromagnets.
 As a consequence, the characteristic decay length $\xi_{1}$ of superconducting correlations in ferromagnets does not exceed several nanometers.
 This presents a significant technological challenge for the fabrication of SFS structures that meet the stringent requirements imposed on superconducting memory devices.
 A promising approach to address this issue involves replacing the ferromagnetic layer with an engineered artificial material: a multilayer stack consisting of alternating thin layers of normal (N) and ferromagnetic (F) metals.
 In such FN bilayers, electrons spend part of their time in the N regions, where spin ordering is absent.
 As a result, the electrons experience an effective exchange energy that is averaged over the total thickness of the FN bilayer.
 This effective exchange energy is reduced compared to the exchange energy in the pure ferromagnetic layer \cite{Bergeret2005,1291265520120801}.

 Small exchange fields are crucial for realization of 0-$\pi$ transitions in SF structures because they reduce magnetic disorder and suppress interface roughness effects, preventing the smearing of the transition that would occur with stronger exchange fields due to increased inhomogeneity and stray fields.
 Vasenko et al. \cite{Vasenko2015} proposed methods to measure weak spin-splitting fields using the subgap conductance of SFN hybrids.
 This approach leverages the sensitivity of Andreev reflection processes to spin polarization, providing a tool to probe subtle magnetic effects in proximity-coupled systems.
 The theoretical work by Ozaeta et al. \cite{Ozaeta2012} demonstrated that small exchange fields can significantly enhance the subgap conductance and Andreev current in such structures, offering a pathway to optimize spin-dependent transport.